 Q: After my baby is born, will he or she have to take HIV medications?

 When a pregnant woman with HIV infection takes effective ART (HIV medications) during her pregnancy, the chances of her baby getting HIV are extremely low.
-Even so, to reduce the risk even more, it is recommended that all infants who are born to HIV-positive mothers take medications for a short time.
+Even so, to reduce the risk even more, it is recommended that all infants who are born to mothers with HIV infection mothers take medications for a short time.
 If you took ART during your pregnancy and had an undetectable viral load, your baby will receive liquid zidovudine (AZT, Retrovir®) for 4-6 weeks.
 If you didn't have an undetectable viral load during pregnancy, your baby may need medicine for a longer period of time.

 Q: Why can't I breastfeed my baby?

 Many mothers look forward to breastfeeding their babies.
 However HIV can be passed through breast milk.
 If you breastfeed your child, you run the risk of your baby getting HIV.
 In the United States, infant formula is readily available.
-Therefore, it is recommended that HIV-positive mothers do not breastfeed their babies and that they use formula instead.
+Therefore, it is recommended that mothers with HIV do not breastfeed their babies and that they use formula instead.
 In developing countries, formula can be very expensive or difficult to obtain, so the benefits of breastfeeding outweigh the risks.
 If you would like more information on the possible risks and benefits of breastfeeding, consult with a pediatrician or obstetrician who is an expert in HIV infection, ideally before delivery.